 rom the telephone to the television.
-Scot's inventions, designs and buildings have had a lasting influence at home and abroad architecture built in Scotland.
+Scot's inventions, designs and buildings have had a lasting influence at home and abroad

 And while many might immediately think about grand city tower blocks and modernist public buildings, what Orkney and Shetland might lack in size and scale, they definitely make up for in quality and quantity.